UK Uncut: Healthcare

 On 9 October 2011, 2,000 health workers and activists took part in a sit-down protest on Westminster Bridge organised by UK Uncut in opposition to the proposed Health and Social Care Bill.

 The group has also targeted Atos, an IT company whose healthcare division operates a program for the Department for Work and Pensions to assess workers claiming disability benefits to see if they are "incapable" of work.
-Critics have felt that its program has lacked integrity and that its real goal is to divert funding from the disabled due to a lowered budget.
-The group also felt that it was inappropriate for Atos to sponsor the 2012 Summer Paralympics in London, a high profile global event for the disabled, given how its operation of the program has impacted the lives of many disabled workers through the denial of benefits.
+Critics have felt that its program has lacked integrity and that its real goal is to divert funding from disabled people due to a lowered budget.
+The group also felt that it was inappropriate for Atos to sponsor the 2012 Summer Paralympics in London, a high profile global event for disabled people, given how its operation of the program has impacted the lives of many disabled workers through the denial of benefits.
 UK Uncut held a week of protests dubbed "The Atos Games" during the last week of August, to coincide with the start of the Paralympics and ending with a joint demonstration with Disabled People Against Cuts on 31 August, outside the London headquarters of Atos and the Department for Work and Pensions.

 UK Uncut protesters, who were unimpressed by Starbucks' offer to pay £20 million corporation tax in the next two years, took part in protests in December 2012.